backup/backup/README.md

         mail.on_failure = true
       end

+      notify_by Twitter do |tweet|
+        tweet.on_success = true
+        tweet.on_failure = true
       end

+    end

 ### Explanation for the above example

 First it dumps all the tables inside the MySQL database "my_sample_mysql_db", except for the "logs" table.
 It also dumps the MongoDB database "my_sample_mongo_db", but only the collections "users", "events" and "posts".
 After that it'll create a "user_avatars.tar" archive with all the uploaded avatars of the users.
 After that it'll create a "logs.tar" archive with the "production.log", "newrelic_agent.log" and "other.log" logs.
 After that it'll compress the backup file using Gzip (with the mode set to "best", rather than "fast" for best compression).
 After that it'll encrypt the whole backup file (everything included: databases, archives) using "OpenSSL".
 Now the Backup can only be extracted when you know the password to decrypt it ("my_secret_password" in this case).
 Then it'll store the backup file to Amazon S3 in to 'my_bucket/backups'.
-Next it'll also transfer a copy of the backup file to a remote server using the RSync protocol, and it'll be stored in to the "$HOME/backups/" path on this server.
-Finally, it'll notify me by email if the backup raises an error/exception during the process indicating that something went wrong.
-(When setting `mail.on_success = true` it'll also notify you of every successful backup)
+Next, we're going to use the RSync Syncer to create a mirror of the `/var/apps/my_app/public/videos` and `/var/apps/my_app/public/music` folders on a remote server.
+(This will not package, compress, encrypt - but will directly sync these folders "as is" to the desired location).
+Finally, it'll notify me by email if the backup raises an error/exception during the process, indicating that something went wrong.
+However, it does not notify me by email when successful backups occur because I set `mail.on_success` to `false`.
+It'll also notify me by Twitter when failed backups occur, but also when successful ones occur because I set the `tweet.on_success` to `true`.

 ### Things to note

 The __keep__ option I passed in to the S3 storage location enables "Backup Cycling".
 In this case, after the 21st backup file gets pushed, it'll exceed the 20 backup limit, and remove the oldest backup from the S3 bucket.

-The __RSync__ protocol doesn't utilize the __keep__ option.
-RSync is used to do incremental backups, and only stores a single file on your remote server, which gets incrementally updated with each run.
-For example, if everything you dump ends up to be about 2000MB, the first time, you'll be transferring the full 2000MB.
-If by the time the next backup run starts this dump has increased to 2100MB, it'll calculate the difference between the source and destination file and only transfer the remaining 100MB, rather than the full 2100MB.
-(Note: To reduce bandwidth as much as possible with RSync, ensure you don't use compression or encryption, otherwise RSync isn't able to calculate the difference very well and bandwidth usage greatly increases.)
+The __RSync__ Syncer ( `sync_with` ) is a different kind of __Storage__ method.
+As mentioned above, it does not follow the same procedure as the __Storage__ ( `store_with` ) method.
+A Storage method stores the final result of a copied/organized/packaged/compressed/encrypted file to the desired remote location.
+A Syncer directly syncs the specified directories and **completely bypasses** the copied/organized/packaged/compressed/encrypted process.
+This is especially good for backing up directories containing gigabytes of data, such as images, music, videos, and similar large formats.
+Also, rather than transferring the whole directory every time, it'll only transfer files in all these directories that have been modified or new ones that have been added, and it only transfers the bytes of the modified files that changed, and **not** the full file, thus, saving huge amounts of bandwidth, cpu load, time and possibly money.

 The __Mail__ notifier.
 I have not provided the SMTP options to use my Gmail account to notify myself when exceptions are raised during the process.
 So this won't work, check out the wiki on how to configure this.
 I left it out in this example.

+The __Twitter__ notifier.
+You will require your consumer and oauth credentials, which I have also left out of this example.

+Check out the Wiki for more information on all the above subjects.

 ### And that's it!